Cloud-Davb/devops/_posts/2023-01-24-AWS-Backup-SQL-RDS-Database-To-S3.md

 We have the function to wait the result of the backup "Wait-RdsNativeBackupSuccess": Success or Error.
 Create this file.ps1 in a backup directory: in my sample it is in c:\SQL\backupSQLtoS3.ps1

-Configure the parameters in this file:
+Configure parameters in this file:

 $server = 'db-xxxxx-prod.xxxxxx.eu-west-3.rds.amazxxxxxs.com'
 $bucketS3 ='arn:aws:s3:::cliexxxxxxx/rd/'